HritikGupta22/MERNmoviesSpace/README.md

 # MERNmoviesSpace
-Get Details of Movies with Playlist and authentication feature TO VIEW THE FRONTEND AND BACKEND CODE : GO FROM MAIN TO MASTER BRANCH.
+Get Details of Movies with Playlist and authentication feature.

+TO VIEW THE FRONTEND AND BACKEND CODE : GO FROM MAIN TO MASTER BRANCH.